 There may also be instances when a fire is extinguished quickly, and an alarm is not pulled or a response by the fire department was not necessary.
 It is important that these incidents be recorded as well.
 Therefore, if you are aware of such a fire, see evidence of one or hear about one, you should contact the Department of Public Safety at 231-591-5000.
 When providing notification of a fire, give as much information as possible about the location, date, time and cause of the fire.

 Plans for Future Improvements

-As a result of the University's most recent review of its fire safety protections and procedures, we have determined that the following improvements will be made, subject to the availability of funding: CVL and CAP project as well as the Alumni Building will have their fire alarm system upgraded.
+As a result of the University's most recent review of its fire safety protections and procedures, the following improvements have been made: